On the minimum modulus problem in number fields: Introduction and statement of results

-\begin{theorem}[\text{\cite[Theorem~2]{KKL2022}}] Let $\cA$ be a covering system of multiplicity $s$.
-Then there exists an absolute constant $c > 0$ such that the smallest modulus of $\cA$ is at most $\exp \big(c \log^2(s+1)/\log\log(s+2)\big)$. \end{theorem} In this paper, our goal is to establish the generalization of Theorem~\ref{KKL Thm2} to covering systems of the ring of integers of an arbitrary number field.
-In fact, the covering systems for number fields has already been actively studied in the literature; see for example \cite{Kim2009, Kim2012, JD2014, BB2020}.
-To explain our main result, we first introduce some notation in the number field setting.
+In this paper, our goal is to establish the generalization of Theorem~\ref{KKL Thm3} to the covering systems of the ring of integers of an arbitrary number field.
+In fact, the covering systems for number fields have already been actively studied in the literature; see for example \cite{Kim2009, Kim2012, JD2014, BB2020}.
+To explain our main result, we first introduce some notation in the number fields setting.